 - A fitness tracker can help you keep tabs on how much you’ve moved.

-For significant weight loss, strength exercises should be included alongside walking and other moderate aerobic activity.
+Strength exercises should be included alongside walking and other moderate aerobic activity for significant weight loss.

-- Anaerobic exercise can reduce your blood sugar levels and make it easier to lose weight.
+- Anaerobic exercise can reduce our blood sugar levels and make it easier to lose weight.

-- Increasing your muscle tissue can increase your metabolic rate, helping you burn more calories.
+- Increasing muscle tissue can increase our metabolic rate, helping you burn more calories.

-- You can engage your muscles while walking in a variety of ways, such as walking uphill.
+- We can engage our muscles while walking in a variety of ways, such as walking uphill.

 Having trouble concentrating?
 A walk will gently re-energise you and help you focus afterwards.

-A brisk walk stimulates the release of endorphins, which help to reduce your stress levels and make you feel happier.
+A brisk walk stimulates the release of endorphins, which help to reduce our stress levels and make us feel happier.

-A trial of middle-aged women demonstrated that 2 sessions of brisk walking per week, alongside 2 other aerobic exercise sessions, significantly improved participants’ quality of sleep.
+A trial of middle-aged women demonstrated that two sessions of brisk walking per week, alongside two other aerobic exercise sessions, significantly improved participants’ sleep quality.

-Enjoy the benefits of being outdoors, such as fresh air and increased vitamin D. In Denmark, they focus on wellbeing by encouraging people to go outside at lunchtime in the summer for some fresh air, vitamin D and a proper break from your desk!
+Enjoy the benefits of being outdoors, such as fresh air and increased vitamin D. In Denmark, they focus on well-being by encouraging people to go outside at lunchtime in the summer for some fresh air, vitamin D and a proper break from our desks!

-- Walking can improve your emotional and mental wellbeing in a variety of ways, which indirectly aids weight loss
+- Walking can improve our emotional and mental well-being in a variety of ways, which indirectly aids weight loss.

-Finding time to do everything in life can be difficult, and people often make the excuse that they don’t have enough of it.
+Finding time to do everything in life can be difficult, and people often make excuses that they don’t have enough of it.
 However, what it usually comes down to is prioritisation.
 Fit walking into your daily routine by:

-The key to creating new habits is to make small changes one at a time.
-That way, they’ll be long-lasting and sustainable.
+The key to creating new habits is to make small changes one at a time; for example, start by gradually increasing the number of steps you do each day.
+That way, our new habits will be long-lasting and sustainable.
 Some examples are: